sapegin/blog.sapegin.me/content/en/all/react-testing-3-jest-and-react-testing-library.md

 });
 ```

-Here we’re using `jest.fn()` to define a spy for `onSubmit` prop of our `Login` component, then we’re filling the form using a technique, described in the previous section, then we’re calling the `onSubmit` prop on a `<form>` element and check that the `onSubmit` function was called only once and it has received login and password.
+Here we’re using `jest.fn()` to define a spy for `onSubmit` prop of our `Login` component, then we’re filling the form using a technique, described in the previous section, then we simulate a click on the submit button and check that the `onSubmit` function was called only once and it has received login and password.

-Firing a form submit handler directly is not ideal, because it may lead to false positives in our test, but that’s the only way we can submit a form with Enzyme.
-For example, we can’t test that a submit button actually submits the form.
-Some people think such tests are testing the browser, not our code, and should be avoided.
-But they are not: there are many ways you can mess up a submit button, like placing it outside of the form or with `type="button"`.
+In comparison to Enzyme we don’t have to call a form submit handler directly.
+React Testing Library’s `fireEvent.click()` method will dispatch a click event on the DOM node which is captured and handled by React the same way a normal click would be handled.
+For example, it will dispatch a form submit event when we “click” a `<button type="submit">`, and won’t dispatch it when we “click” a `<button type="button">`, which makes our tests more reliable.

 ### Async tests